 Unless you’re moving into a brand spanking new house, you can expect the house you buy to come with a few fixes and adjustments, some huge and some small.
 Even if you’ve lived in your house for decades, and you’ve taken good care of it, you can expect some wear and tear to happen along the way.
 It can be minor stuff like filling and painting chips on the wall from where the kids hit into it while playing fun games at home, or some worn out tiles on the patio.
 Some fixes are a lot bigger though, like fixing a damaged roof.
 A damaged roof on a house isn’t just a cosmetic fix, if it’s not solved, we’ll end up exposing our house to the elements and so much other damage that a home can incur over time.
 But how can you determine that a roof needs to be replaced?
+My family found out the hard way by a leak damaging one of our upstairs bedrooms.
+I finally searched for water damage restoration near me and found someone who could come and fix it, but I wish I had been more proactive about taking care of the roof.
 Sometimes a roof can look a little faded but does that mean that it has to be replaced, so how can you be sure that you need a roof fix or replacement right now?
 Here are few red flags to look out for when examining your roof.

 Seeing Daylight Through the Boards

 If you identify streams of light coming through the roof when you’re in your attic, that’s a sign that it might be time to trade in your roof for a new and improved one.
 Don’t make the mistake of thinking you can get by with a broken roof.
 Not addressing that issue can ultimately cost you a lot of money, and you will regret it.
 Sometimes all your roof needs is patching in specific areas, which will cost a lot less but still solve the problem.
 Be sure to talk to a roof expert to make sure you’re making the right decision.